Wiffle ball

-Wiffle® ball is a scaled back variation of baseball that was developed in 1953 in Fairfield, Connecticut.
+Wiffle ball is a scaled back variation of baseball that was developed in 1953 in Fairfield, Connecticut.
 Originally, it was intended to be played in confined space or otherwise small area, but became a popular outdoor activity.
 The sport is played using a perforated light-weight plastic ball and a long hollow plastic bat.
 Two teams of one to five players each attempt to advance runners to home plate, and score, based on where each batter places the ball on the field.
 The term Wiffle ball may refer to the sport as a whole, or the ball used in the sport.
-Wiffle® is a registered trademark of Wiffle Ball, Inc. and was derived from the slang word whiff meaning to strike out after swinging.
+Wiffle is a registered trademark of Wiffle Ball, Inc. and was derived from the slang word whiff meaning to strike out swinging.

 History

 Miniature versions of baseball have been played for decades, including stickball, improvised by children, using everything from rolled up socks to tennis balls.
 The ball most commonly used in the game was invented by David N. Mullany at his home in Fairfield, Connecticut, in 1953 when he designed a ball that curved easily for his 12-year-old son.
 It was named when his son and his friends would refer to a strikeout as a "whiff".
-The Wiffle® Ball is about the same size as a regulation baseball, but is hollow, lightweight, of resilient plastic, and no more than 1/8 in thick.
+The Wiffle Ball is about the same size as a regulation baseball, but is hollow, lightweight, of resilient plastic, and no more than 1/8 in thick.
 One half is perforated with eight .75 in oblong holes; the other half is non-perforated.
 This construction allows pitchers to throw curveballs and risers.

-In April 2011, the Health Department of the State of New York included wiffle® ball on a list of recreational activities that present a "significant risk of injury" to children.
+In April 2011, the Health Department of the State of New York included wiffle ball on a list of recreational activities that present a "significant risk of injury" to children.
 Under a state law passed in 2009, any program for children that included two or more such activities would be defined as a "summer camp" subject to government regulation.
 The story became a frequent source of ridicule and amusement, with Parenting.com sarcastically commenting, "According to new legislation introduced in New York State, to survive classic schoolyard games like capture the flag is to cheat death."
 Wiffle Ball executives originally thought the order was a joke, because the company has never been sued over any safety issues in its 50+ year history.
-The disapproval of people from across the nation pressured the New York legislature to remove wiffle® ball and other items such as archery and scuba diving from the list of risky activities.
+The disapproval of people from across the nation pressured the New York legislature to remove wiffle ball and other items such as archery and scuba diving from the list of risky activities.